 Courses & Credits

 Each course is worth 3 credit hours.
-Students must enroll for a total of 6 credit hours or two courses.
-All students enrolled in the program must take the International Economic Law course, and then can select either the Human Rights or the Environmental Law course.
+Students must enroll for a total of 6 credit hours or the two courses listed below.

 Six (6) Credits Total:

-This course will provide students with solid instruction on new legal concepts, jurisprudence, and institutions reflecting the globalization of commerce.
-Particular attention will be given to the expansion and operations of the European Union and its Court of Justice, the Organization for Economic Cooperation & Development (OECD), the European Bank for Reconstruction and Development, the World Trade Organization, and other agencies that impact international trade and commerce.
+This course will provide students with instruction on new legal concepts, jurisprudence, and institutions reflecting the globalization of commerce.
+Particular attention will be given to the expansion and operations of the European Union, the Organization for Economic Cooperation & Development (OECD), the European Bank for Reconstruction and Development, London law firms, and other agencies and organizations that impact international trade and commerce.

 Class attendance is required.
 Attendance is normally taken.
-There is a final exam in Paris for Law 910 and in Geneva for Law 911 or 912.
-The course grade is based on attendance (30%) and the exam (70%).
+There is a final exam in Strasbourg Paris for Law 911 and in London for Law 911.
+The course grade is based on attendance and class particiapation (30%) and the exam (70%).
 There will generally be one class period or up to two visits and briefings per day.
 Some afternoons and most evenings will normally be free for individual activities, studying, or for taking advantage of the many cultural and recreational opportunities available in the countries visited.